krastins/ScalaMIDI/README.md

     pch.map(_ % 12).toSet.toList.sorted // pitch classes (all twelve!)
 ```

+## limitations

+This is a very early version.
+Currently, there is no support for anything but notes, so no control changes, pitch bend etc.

 ## links

 Note: There is another similarly named library [scala-midi](http://code.google.com/p/scala-midi/) which is completely independent from this project.